javascript-tutorial/en.javascript.info/1-js/11-async/04-promise-error-handling/article.md

 ## Implicit try..catch

 The code of a promise executor and promise handlers has an "invisible `try..catch`" around it.
-If an error happens, it gets caught and treated as a rejection.
+If an exception happens, it gets caught and treated as a rejection.

 For instance, this code: